marcosotb/dbsd-dec-2022/README.md

 * Scripts to convert to and from Stable Diffusion Original (ckpt/safetensors) and Diffusers are also downloaded.
 * File train_dreambooth.py will be modified upon download to remove references to `keep_fp32_wrapper=True` when function `accelerator.unwrap_model()` is used since it is not available in Accelerate 0.12.0

 ## Cell 3.
-Token, Class Words & Class Prompt
+Token Word, Class Word & Class Prompt
 * Enter Token and Class words.
 * Token word can be anything but ideally it should be short.
 Avoid common nouns and names since they are very likely to have a strong prior already in the model you are training on.
 * Example tokens: `skff, rune, nlwx...`